 Please note that because they are rare, these species should be observed from a distance and should not be disturbed.
 The Collecting of any plants or animals is not allowed on Midpen preserves.

-Most of the rare species on Midpen preserves are birds (37 breeding species).
-Many different types of shore birds can be observed at Ravenswood and Stevens Creek Shoreline, including the endangered Ridgway's rail, especially during low tide.
-Raptors, such as golden eagle, and northern harrier, are often viewed flying over the preserves along Skyline Boulevard, especially during the spring and fall migratory periods.
+The majority of the rare species on Midpen preserves are birds (37 breeding species).
+Many different types of shore birds can be observed at Ravenswood and Stevens Creek Shoreline, including the endangered Ridgway's rail.
+Midpen preserves also provide breeding grounds for the Marbled Murrelet, an endangered seabird species.
+Raptors, such as golden eagles and northern harriers, are often viewed flying over the preserves along Skyline Boulevard, especially during the spring and fall migratory periods.
 One day in the future, we expect to see the California condors soaring over our preserves.

 Midpen’s nearly 65,000 acres of preserved public open space provide prime habitat for mountain lions, a top predator in our region facing many challenges in our region.
-In April, the California Fish and Game Commission voted 5-0 to consider Southern California and Central Coast mountain lions for listing under the state’s Endangered Species Act.
-A year-long review by the CDFW will determine if six geographic populations of mountain lions, including those in the Santa Cruz Mountains, should be designated as threatened or endangered.
+In April, the California Fish and Game Commission voted 5 - 0 to consider Southern California and Central Coast mountain lions for listing under the state’s Endangered Species Act.
+A year-long review by the California Department of Fish and Wildlife will determine if six geographic populations of mountain lions, including those in the Santa Cruz Mountains, should be designated as threatened or endangered.

 We’re working to protect regional mountain lion populations by preserving habitat, increasing habitat connectivity through the Highway 17 Wildlife and Trail Crossings project, promoting rodenticide regulations and supporting research that improves our understanding of lion populations, ecology and behavior throughout our region of influence.